-This small herb from South America has it all.
-Chanca piedra ( Phyllanthus niruri ) from the family of Euphobiaceae is called in German breaker (chanca) of stones (piedra) and is suitable for cleansing and toxin elimination for bile, kidney and bladder.
+This little herb from South America has it all.
+Chanca piedra ( Phyllanthus niruri ) from the Euphobiaceae family means breaker (chanca) of stones (piedra) and is suitable for cleaning and toxin-removal of the bile, kidneys and bladder.

-Chanca piedra grows as a small annual herb in the tropics, especially in the Amazon rainforest and grows up to half a meter high.
-Since ancient times, indigenous people have used Chanca Piedra for kidney-urinary tract and liver-gallbladder ailments.
+Chanca piedra grows as a small annual herb in the tropics, particularly in the Amazon rainforest, and grows up to half a meter tall.
+Since time immemorial, the locals have used Chanca Piedra for kidney-urinary tract and liver-gallbladder problems.

-This makes Phyllanthus niruri a natural helper in taking care of our kidneys.
+This is Phyllanthus niruri - a natural helper in the care of our kidneys.

 The kidney is our most important detoxification organ, regulates our acid-base balance, metabolizes the minerals in the body and is involved in our blood formation.
-No wonder, therefore, that it well deserves our attention.
-Especially when it is easy to take care of it with a tea that tastes pleasantly neutral and is a pleasure to drink every day.
+No wonder that she deserves our attention.
+Especially if the care is easy to do with a tea that tastes pleasantly neutral and you can drink it every day.

-What few people know is that our kidneys are instrumental in ensuring that the precursor of vitamin D in the body actually becomes active vitamin D3, which is responsible for healthy bones, along with the minerals calcium, magnesium, potassium, silicon and boron.
+What few people know is that our kidneys are instrumental in converting the precursor to vitamin D in the body into actually active vitamin D3, which is responsible for healthy bones, along with the minerals calcium, magnesium, potassium, and silicon Boron.

-The small stone crusher is also used in Ayurvedic therapies where it is called Bhumyamalaki.
+The small stone crusher is also used in Ayurvedic therapies and is called Bhumyamalaki there.

-Take 1-2 tablespoons of chopped Chanca Piedra herb per l of water, pour the tea boiling and simmer gently for 5 minutes.
+Take 1-2 tablespoons of chopped Chanca Piedra herb per liter of water, pour over the boiling tea and let it simmer gently for 5 minutes.
 Strain and drink the first cup hot in the morning, the rest cold during the day.

-The finished tea can be stored in the refrigerator for several days, preferably in the Flaschka.
-Do not boil or store in aluminum pots or pots containing tin.
-Sweeten with erythritol or even better probiotic with yacon syrup.
+The finished tea can be kept in the refrigerator for several days, preferably in the Flaska.
+Do not cook or store in aluminum pots or pots containing tin.
+Sweeten with ORGANIC erythritol or, even better, refine with probiotic Yacon syrup.